-Himalayas to Ocean (H2O), will explore the human story of change, resilience and adaptation in one of the regions most heavily impacted by climate change in the world: the Gandaki River Basin, Nepal.
+Himalayas to Ocean (H2O), explores the human story of change, resilience and adaptation in one of the regions most heavily impacted by climate change in the world: the Gandaki River Basin, Nepal.
 Temperatures are rising, rainfall patterns are changing.
 The basin is already subject to severe risks and hazards including flash-floods, landslides, drought, water shortage and monsoon irregularities.
 These will continue to persist and increase in frequency in the years and decades to come.

-We aim to showcase the connections between upstream and downstream impacts, and raises awareness about the need to take urgent action to protect mountainous regions from the devastating impacts of climate change
+We aim to showcase the connections between upstream and downstream impacts, and raises awareness about the need to take urgent action to protect mountainous regions from the devastating impacts of climate change.

 engaging in exciting new ways

 Himalayas to Ocean mobilises the power of exploration and storytelling to raise awareness towards climate change issues in Nepal.

 Statistical representations of climate data can be overwhelming, numbing us from the issues that matter the most and making us feel powerless.
 We aim to complement the research on the ground by working with experts, in particular with our partner ICIMOD, to communicate change in novel, compelling ways.
 We paint the stories of those who live at the forefront of climate change impacts to engage our audience, raise awareness and foster action.
 While documenting towering landscapes of immense beauty, we also communicate to our audience the intrinsic value that lies within all mountainous areas on the planet.

 We met with communities at the water's edge and interviewing relevant research, policy and practice stakeholders for a month in Nepal.